-93. Agriculture and fisheries in Samoa are very vulnerable to the adverse effects of climate change.
+- 93. Agriculture and fisheries in Samoa are very vulnerable to the adverse effects of climate change.
 The more frequent and destructive cyclones, heavy rainfall, increasing acidification of the ocean, and sea level rise are already impacting local produce for farming and fishing families.
-Limited access to credit, farming tools and supplies for micro, small and medium scale farming enterprises is a commonly recognized challenge for agriculture production.

-94. At the sector level, the main challenges are the shortcomings of the necessary infrastructure, human resource capacity and tools for improving the productivity of the agriculture sector.
+Limited access to credit, farming tools and supplies for micro, small and medium scale farming enterprises is a commonly recognized challenge for agriculture production. - 94.
+At the sector level, the main challenges are the short-comings of the necessary infrastructure, human resource capacity and tools for improving the productivity of the agriculture sector.
 There is a shortage of supply breeder cattle from government and commercial cattle farms; unsustainable costs of imported breeder stocks, lack of functional stockyards, loading ramps, unreliable water supply systems and extremely tenuous access roads to farms affecting access to markets.
-Timely delivery of services by MAF are hampered by; a shortage of qualified veterinarians and Meat Inspectors to meet the growing animal health and regulatory demand; lack of qualified livestock production and animal nutritionists; and the need to invest in a workable and competent national disease surveillance program.

-95. Despite the challenges, investments in the agriculture sector including through the SACEP and SAFPROM projects supported by strategic partnerships with development partners and also with other sectors such as health, community and environment; can yield more positive results in implementing SDG2 and meeting the vision of increasing food, nutrition and income security.

-96. The COVID-19 pandemic SOE and lockdowns have triggered the need for each sector to look at their responses to the current circumstances.
+Timely delivery of services by MAF are hampered by; a shortage of qualified veterinarians and Meat Inspectors to meet the growing animal health and regulatory demand; lack of qualified livestock production and animal nutritionists; and the need to invest in a workable and competent national disease surveillance program. - 95.
+Despite the challenges, investments in the agriculture sector including through the SACEP and SAFPROM projects supported by strategic partnerships with development partners and also with other sectors such as health, community and environment; can yield more positive results in implementing SDG2 and meeting the vision of increasing food, nutrition and income security. - 96.
+The COVID-19 pandemic SOE and lockdowns have triggered the need for each sector to look at their responses to the current circumstances.
 The agriculture sector has a focus on ensuring food and nutrition security through encouraging farming as an import substitution measure, working with communities to encourage the production and saving of open pollinated seeds, establish distribution centres and develop strategies for the distribution of planting material and seeds to established farmers. households and communities.
 In the medium to long term the sector is strengthening the revival of traditional food production and preservation practices; strengthening the production of underutilized highly nutritious crops (e.g. laupele) and potential food crops (e.g. umala, kangkong cabbage) and are encouraging home gardening and smallscale livestock production.

-97. This is to build resilience against the current circumconvenient take away meals.
-Shifts in dietary patterns stances with the COVID-19 lockdowns and restrictions.
-The dictated by easy access, affordability and convenience are Scientific Research and Organisation of Samoa (SROS) has contributing to the Non-Communicable Disease crisis, in contributed significantly to agriculture production through Samoa resulting in premature deaths, causing disabilities, scientific and technical research with the primary aim of and escalating costs for curative care. adding value to local resources and services.
-There is great 99.
-While low in numbers, stunting and wasting has severe potential to build on their work to inform nutrition and secuconsequences for development and learning for children rity related policies, and more importantly to support the which will impact their learning outcomes and future work of agriculture and other sectors to build community employment opportunities. resilience.
-For example, following the COVI-19 pandemic lockdown, SROS continued research into alternative 100.
-The importance of the agriculture and fisheries sector options for high demand imported foods such as flour, using not only to food and nutrition security but also to environlocal breadfruit that are also gluten free.
-They also used mental resilience, economic growth, poverty alleviation and traditional knowledge to look at food security options and women empowerment; are acknowledged and prioritised in to support the Agriculture sector in looking at food preserthe Samoa Agriculture sector plans.
-Achieving the strategic vation practices. outcome of the agriculture sector is a strong contribution to a healthier and more prosperous Samoan people.
+97. This is to build resilience against the current circumstances with the COVID-19 lockdowns and restrictions.
+The Scientific Research and Organisation of Samoa (SROS) has contributed significantly to agriculture production through scientific and technical research with the primary aim of adding value to local resources and services.
+There is great potential to build on their work to inform nutrition and security related policies, and more importantly to support the work of agriculture and other sectors to build community resilience.
+For example, following the COVI-19 pandemic lockdown, SROS continued research into alternative options for high demand imported foods such as flour, using local breadfruit that are also gluten free.
+They also used traditional knowledge to look at food security options and to support the Agriculture sector in looking at food preservation practices.

 98. Access to good quality and affordable healthy food is essential for a healthy and productive population.
-While hunger is not a challenge in general, the level of moderate food insecurity is still significant mainly due to cheaper imported and often lower quality and processed alternatives, unhealthy eating habits and preference for processed
+While hunger is not a challenge in general, the level of moderate food insecurity is still significant mainly due to cheaper imported and often lower quality and processed alternatives, unhealthy eating habits and preference for processed convenient take away meals.
+Shifts in dietary patterns dictated by easy access, affordability and convenience are contributing to the Non-Communicable Disease crisis, in Samoa resulting in premature deaths, causing disabilities, and escalating costs for curative care.